Updated July 16, 2020. This post will continue to be updated as more information is available.

-The outbreak of COVID-19, the illness caused by the 2019 novel coronavirus known as SARS-Cov2, continues to be a global health challenge.
-As of June 22, 2020, the U.S. has over two million confirmed cases of COVID-19.
+The outbreak of COVID-19, the illness caused by the 2019 novel coronavirus known as SARS-CoV-2, continues to be a global health challenge.
+As of July 16, 2020, the U.S. has over three million confirmed cases of COVID-19.

 There are many things we can do to help prevent the spread of COVID-19.
 Below, we’ve answered some of the most common questions our members have about how they can stay safe and healthy during this time.